CastraRegina/ars-est-in-v_rb0/README.md

 - [Classic Typographic Scale](https://retinart.net/typography/typographicscale/):
   6, 7, 8, 9, 10, 11, 12, 14, 16, 18, 21, 24, 36, 48, 60, 72
 - Weight: `font-weight`, `wght` in CSS
-- x-height: measured from the type’s baseline to the top of lowercase flat glyphs such as x.
+- x-height: measured from the type's baseline to the top of lowercase flat glyphs such as x.
-- Cap height: height of typeface’s uppercase letters, measured from baseline to the top of flat-topped glyphs
+- Cap height: height of typeface's uppercase letters, measured from baseline to the top of flat-topped glyphs

-## Business setup
+## Business
+### Setup
 What to consider if you want to start an online business in Germany...
 see also internet recommendations, e.g. aufbauen-online-business.de
 - business bank account ($?)